jeffijoe/awilix/README.md

 request.
 Modules should generally not have a longer lifetime than their dependencies, as this can cause issues of stale data.

-If you want a mismatched configuration like the above to error, set `errorOnShorterLivedDependencies` in the container options.

 ```js
 const makePrintTime = ({ time }) => () => {
   console.log('Time:', time)